iter8-tools/iter8/mkdocs/docs/getting-started/concepts.md

 The traffic engineering use-cases (4 - 7 above) are achieved by using Iter8 along with a Kubernetes service mesh or ingress.

 ## What is an Iter8 experiment?
-An Iter8 experiment is a sequence of *tasks* that are declaratively specified.
-Iter8 provides a variety of highly customizable tasks for the following purposes.
+An Iter8 experiment is a sequence of tasks that produce metrics-driven insights for your app/ML model, validates it, and optionally performs a rollout of your app/ML model.
+Iter8 provides a variety of highly customizable tasks that can be readily used within experiments to achieve the following.

-1. Getting metrics for one or more versions of the app.
+1. Generating load and getting built-in metrics for one or more versions of the app.
+2. Getting metrics by querying backends like Prometheus, New Relic, SysDig, or Elastic.
-2. Producing SLO validation and A/B/n testing insights based on metrics.
+3. SLO validation and A/B/n testing.
-3. Triggering events based on these insights.
+4. Triggering events based on these insights.
 Events include:
       * sending a Slack or webhook notification
       * triggering a CI/CD/GitHub actions workflow
       * creating a pull request, and